-Channel cross-sections and longitudinal profiles were provided from MWD using bathymetry derived from the Delta Simulation Model II (DSM-2).
+Channel cross-sections and longitudinal profiles were provided from Metropolitan Water District (MWD) using bathymetry derived from the Delta Simulation Model II (DSM-2).
 The California DWR's website for support of the DSM-2 model provides the soundings data used in the setup of the DSM-2 model, with data primarily collected by NOAA and the DWR.
 The MIKE-11 model geometry was augmented using surface contours based on 2007 LiDAR mapping by the DWR.
 Figure 2.1 illustrates the model's bathymetry.
 The MIKE-21 models focused on the reaches immediately upstream and downstream of the gates, and these model geometries were developed from higher resolution multi-beam bathymetric survey data collected by EDS in 2008.
 The Old River site multi-beam bathymetry is shown in greater detail on Figure 2.2, and the Connection Slough site on Figure 2.3.

-2.3 DOMAIN
+2.3 STUDY AREA

 The area used for the 1-dimensional hydraulic flood stage analysis includes Old River, Middle River, and Connection Slough.
-Figure 2.4 illustrates the MIKE-11 model network and shows the locations of the cross-sections used in the analysis, which extends to locations that demonstrate little to no effect of the project on existing conditions.
-The domain used for the 2-dimensional coarse grid is similar to the 1-dimensional model; for the 2-dimensional fine grid, the domain roughly matched the extent of the 2008 EDS survey data.
+Figure 2.4 illustrates the MIKE-11 model network and shows the locations of the cross-sections used in the analysis, which extends to locations that demonstrate little to no effect of the Project on existing hydraulic conditions.
+The study area used for the 2-dimensional coarse grid is similar to the 1-dimensional model; for the 2dimensional fine grid, the study area roughly matched the extent of the 2008 EDS survey data.